antondc/data-structures-and-algorithms/src/algorithms/01_sorting/06_heap_sort/heap_sort.md

 ## Pseudocode

 ```
+HEAPSORT(array):
+  HEAP(array)

+  for i = size of array - 1 down to 1:
+    swap array[0] with array[i]
+    heapify(array, 0, i)
 ```

 ## Explanation

-Heap Sort operates by leveraging the properties of a max heap—a complete binary tree where each node is greater than or equal to its children.
+### As array

+Heap Sort uses a max-heap structure.
 The algorithm consists of two main phases:​

 - Build Max Heap: Convert the unsorted array into a max heap.
 This ensures that the largest element is at the root of the heap.​
+- Traverse the heap array from last to first:
+  - Swap the first element of the array with the last unsorted element.​
+  - Heapify unsorted array.

+### As a tree

+If we want to see it as a Heap tree:

-- Sort the Array:
+- Convert the unsorted array into a max-heap.
 - Swap the root (maximum element) with the last element of the heap.​
 - Reduce the heap size by one to exclude the last element from the heap.​
 - Heapify the root to restore the max heap property.​
 - Repeat the process until the heap size is reduced to one.​

 This method ensures that the array is sorted in ascending order.​

+## Characteristics:

 ### Time Complexity: